mendeljacks/redibase/readme.md

 ```

 ## Initialise a redis connection
 Parameters are passed directly to the redis constructor.
+An second parameter can be added for options eg connect(connection_string, {verbose: true})
 ```js
 import { connect } from 'redibase'
 const redibase = connect('redis://....')